vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/feature/pwa.md

   - pwa
 ---

-The theme will enable progressive web app support using `@mr-hope/vuepress-plugin-pwa` by default.
+The theme will enable progressive web app support by including [`@mr-hope/vuepress-plugin-pwa`](https://vuepress-theme-hope.github.io/pwa/).

 If you do not need this feature or want to use other pwa plugins, you can set the `themeConfig.pwa` to `false` to disable the plugin.

 <!-- more -->